Actinology –

 Cryology –

-- Cryogen - That produces freezing temperature.
+- Cryogen – That produces freezing temperature.
 Formed by kryos plus Greek gene, to give birth.
-Crygenic is the adjective.
-Crygenic fuels are used in cryogenic missiles.
+Cryogenic is the adjective.
+Cryogenic fuels are used in cryogenic missiles.

 Cynology –